Nitrokey/nitrokey-documentation/nitropad/qubes/index.rst

    above).

 2. Next, the system will prompt you to enter the passphrase to decrypt the hard disk.
 The passphrase is initially "12345678".
-This was change on the 15.01.2024 so if "12345678" is not working try the old default: "PleaseChangeMe"
+This was changed on the 15.01.2024 so if "12345678" is not working try the old default: "PleaseChangeMe"

    .. figure:: ./images/QubesDiskPassword.jpg
       :alt: img3